dracupid/nobone/readme.md

  Watch a file.
 If the file changes, the handler will be invoked.
  You can change the polling interval by using `process.env.polling_watch`.
- Use `process.env.watch_persistent` to make the watcher persistent.
+ Use `process.env.watch_persistent = 'off'` to disable the persistent.
  For samba server, we have to choose `watchFile` than `watch`. variable.